Artrios/pokeemerald/README.md

 # About this branch
-This is a branch of the [**pokeemerald**](https://travis-ci.org/pret/pokeemerald) dissasembly containing a number of new features that were implemented in later generations.
+This is a branch of the [**pokeemerald**](https://travis-ci.org/pret/pokeemerald) dissasembly that is meant to act as somewhat of a demake of ORAS with as many of their mechanics as possible, but with Emerald's story.
+It uses the [**feature_update**](https://github.com/Artrios/pokeemerald/tree/feature_update) branch as a base.

 [![Build Status][travis-badge]][travis]